blakedietz/blakedietz.me/content/posts/elixir-learnings-2020-week-7/index.md

 Generated HTML coverage results in 'cover' directory
 ```

-Also if you notice at the bottom it even generates html docs.
+Also, if you notice at the bottom it even generates html docs.
 I just used [http-server](https://www.npmjs.com/package/http-server) to launch a local http server for the `cover` directory.

 ```bash
 npx http-server ./cover